-Most recently, on May 1, 2020, this court issued two orders-2020-PR-048 and 2020-PR-049.
+On May 1, 2020, this court issued two orders-2020-PR-048 and 2020-PR-049 removing some of the restrictions within 2020-PR-016 and 2020-PR-32.
 These orders differentiated between courts in locations impacted by only Governor Laura Kelly's Executive Order No. 20-29 and those courts impacted by a more restrictive local order.
 Executive Order No. 20-29 implemented Phase one of "Ad Astra: A Plan to Reopen Kansas."
-Since that time, Governor Kelly has issued subsequent orders implementing later phases of the Ad Astra plan.
-Meanwhile, this court maintained the 10-person limitation in 2020-PR-48.
-Yesterday, the Governor issued a proclamation making the Ad Astra plan guidance only and left to county and municipal public health officers the determination of whether to enter local public health orders.
+Subsequently, Governor Kelly has issued orders implementing later phases of the Ad Astra plan.
+And on May 26, 2020, the Governor issued a proclamation making the Ad Astra plan guidance only and left to local governments the determination of whether to enter local public health orders.